TritonVM/triton-vm/specification/arithmetization.md

 1. The round number is 0 or 1 or 2 or 3 or 4 or 6 or 7 or 8 or the `state` registers adhere to the rules of applying Rescue-XLIX round 5.
 1. The round number is 0 or 1 or 2 or 3 or 4 or 5 or 7 or 8 or the `state` registers adhere to the rules of applying Rescue-XLIX round 6.
 1. The round number is 0 or 1 or 2 or 3 or 4 or 5 or 6 or 8 or the `state` registers adhere to the rules of applying Rescue-XLIX round 7.
+1. The round number is 0 or 1 or 2 or 3 or 4 or 5 or 6 or 7 or the `state` registers adhere to the rules of applying Rescue-XLIX round 8.

 **Transition Constraints as Polynomials**